apcxa/asl_abc/readme.md

 ## Running this project

 1. (optional for retraining model from scratch) Follow all the steps in the Google Colab - all steps for getting all the files, training the model, and exporting are all in there.
 [Google Colab Notebook Link - ASL](https://colab.research.google.com/drive/1ld_ep21-Ex49o_1cWYhzghTiafUBDQXk?usp=sharing)
+---
-2. Make sure the jetson inference project is set up (set up jetson inference project linked here: [Jetson Inference GitHub](https://github.com/dusty-nv/jetson-inference))
+1. (to use the pre-trained model) first, make sure the jetson inference project is set up (set up jetson inference project linked here: [Jetson Inference GitHub](https://github.com/dusty-nv/jetson-inference))
-3. All required libraries in order to train the model are in the requirements.txt
+2. All required libraries in order to train the model are in the requirements.txt
+3. Open Jetson Inference and in the terminal use the command `git clone https://github.com/apcxa/asl_abc.git`
+4. Using `ls`, you should see a folder named "asl_abc"
+5. Type `cd asl_abc/` to move directories.
+6. Using `ls`, you should see 8 files (nuswide.py, onnx_export.py, onnx_validate.py, readme.md, requirements.txt, reshape.py, train.py, voc.py) and a folder named "model"
+7. Type "imagenet" and press TAB, NOT the ENTER or RETURN key (if you accidentally press enter or return, use control c to stop whatever program you set in motion and then type in the correct command.)
+8. You should see imagenet.py in the options that come up.
+We're just making sure we're in the right place.
-4. Set NET variable in the terminal: `NET=model`
+9. Set NET variable in the terminal: `NET=model`
-5. Run this command to see how accurate your model is!
-You can run the Image Net model using the pre-trained network using the following command.
+10. Run this command to see how accurate your model is!
+You can run the ImageNet model using the pre-trained network using the following command.

 `imagenet.py --model=$NET/resnet18.onnx --input_blob=input_0 --output_blob=output_0 --labels=$NET/labels.txt input_file.jpg output_file.jpg
 `
 Substitute your input and output file names.

+Finding Your Input File Name: Drag and drop a test image or find an existing image if you downloaded the dataset.
+It is recommended to use a picture from the dataset to get the most accurate result, but you can test it on any image.
+Find the image wehre you drag and dropped it.
+Right click on the image and click "Copy Path".
+Paste into where "input_file.jpg" is in the command.

+output_file.jpg is the name you want your ouput image to be.
+For example, Aresult1.jpg

 6. Quick Tip: Pressing the up arrow will allow you to use the image prediction command multiple times without copying and pasting (you have to copy and paste it the first time)!